BennetMontgomery/TumorNet/README.md

 ## Planned Features
 The following features are planned for the immediate future:
-* Script for one-off prediction
-* A script for easy dataset fetching
+* A script for easy dataset fetching and requirements setup
 * Automatic input scaling to match expected image size
+* Link to a pretrained model for download